 As a fragrance obsessive, I have to come out and say it: we’ve talked way too long about vanilla, musk, and sandalwood.
-Whether you're in New York, London or Sydney, almost all sidewalks will be a haze of Le Labo’s Santal 33, for example.
-With 47.7 million TikTok views and counting, not to mention countless dupes, the perfume’s universally inoffensive woody notes quickly became a great entry point for scent newbies and those who wanted their love of fragrances reactivated.
+Head to New York or London, and almost all sidewalks will be a haze of Le Labo’s Santal 33, for example.
+With 43.2 million TikTok views and counting, not to mention countless dupes, the perfume’s universally inoffensive woody notes quickly became a great entry point for scent newbies and those who wanted their love of fragrances reactivated.
 In other words, it’s considered a safe option for most.

-The acclaim hit its peak a few months ago, during summer in the Northern hemisphere — call it 'savoury girl summer’ if you will — an ode to greener, saltier and fresher fragrances over the typically sweet or gourmand notes that have reigned supreme in the past.
+The acclaim hit its peak in 2022 during what we’re coining ‘savory girl summer’ — an ode to greener, saltier and fresher fragrances over the typically sweet or gourmand notes that have reigned supreme in the past.
 Perhaps that’s because we’re embracing a softer, lighter and more gentle approach to life in general, or maybe it’s simply because these perfumes are something different than what we’re used to.

 Though as we go full steam ahead into 2023, the most viral perfumes are embracing — but most importantly reimagining — what is arguably the most humble of perfume notes: rose.

 Why does rose perfume have a bad reputation?